How to Stop People-Pleasing Without Losing Yourself

 What Therapy Provides (That You Can't Get Alone)

-In my work with clients who are unravelling people-pleasing patterns, therapy provides:
+In my work with clients who are unraveling people-pleasing patterns, therapy provides:

 A relationship where it's safe to disappoint.
-Where you can say no, express a need, or set a boundary—and I won't withdraw, punish, or guilt you.
+Where you can say no, express a need, or set a boundary and I won't withdraw, punish, or guilt you.
+Your nervous system gets to experience: I disappointed someone and I'm still accepted.

 Support in navigating real relationships.
 Because as you start changing these patterns, the people around you will respond.
 Some will adjust.
 Some won't.
 And you'll need support figuring out which relationships can evolve and which ones were only held together by your self-abandonment.

-Help recognising when you're being exploited.
+Help recognizing when you're being exploited.
 Because people-pleasers often attract people who take advantage.
 And learning to identify manipulation, gaslighting, and exploitation is crucial to breaking the cycle.
+If you're wondering whether someone is manipulating your inability to say no, my blog on How to Trust Yourself Again After Gaslighting can help you identify these dynamics.

 A space for grief.
 Because reclaiming yourself means grieving the version of you who believed she had to earn love.
 And that grief deserves witness.